If you love pork chops and apple sauce (any Brady Bunch fans out there?) you're going to love these applesauce glazed baby back ribs.

 - Remove the ribs from their packaging and pat dry on both sides.
-Cut each rack in half so that you have four sections of ribs.
+Cut each rack in half so that you have four sections of ribs total.
 Flip the racks over so the bone side is facing up.
-Use a sharp knife to make two slashes down the ribs, cutting across the bones.
+Make two slashes down the backs of the ribs, cutting across the bones.
 Use just enough pressure to slice the thin membrane so it doesn't tighten up in the oven.

 - Line a sheet pan with aluminum foil, wrapping the foil around the edges so that it's secure.

-- Working with one section of ribs at a time, place the ribs on top of a fresh sheet of aluminum foil and generously salt and pepper each side of the ribs.
+- Working with one section of ribs at a time, place the ribs on top of a fresh sheet of aluminum foil and generously salt and pepper each side.
 Then brush both sides of the ribs generously with the glaze.
 You should have about half of the glaze mixture left after doing all four rib sectons.
 Do not throw it out!
 You'll need it.

-- Arrange the foil packets on the sheet pan and place in the oven for 3 hours.
+- Arrange the foil packets on the lined sheet pan and place in the 300°F oven for 3 hours.

 - When the ribs are done, carefully remove them from their foil packets.
-There will be some accumulated juices in the packets that are very hot so you may want to do this over the sink.
+There will be steam and juices in the packets that are very hot so you may want to do this over the sink.
 The ribs will be fully cooked and very tender but also kind of grey and ugly looking.
 That's all about to change.

 - Turn on your oven's broiler.
-While you wait for it to heat up, arrange the ribs back on the foil-lined sheet pan.
-Use a clean silicone basting brush to brush both sides of the ribs with the reduced glaze.
+While you wait for it to heat up, place the ribs back on the foil-lined sheet pan.
+Use a clean silicone basting brush to brush both sides of the ribs with the thickened applesauce glaze.
 Be generous here — use up all the remaining glaze.
 Arrange the ribs so the meaty top part is facing up.

 - Once the broiler is hot, slide the sheet pan onto the top rack of the oven for about 5-6 minutes, rotating the sheet pan halfway through.
 The ribs are already fully cooked, so this is just about getting them blackened and a little charred, caramelizing the sugars in the glaze.
 You can leave them in for up to 8 or even 10 minutes to achieve your desired level of char.
+Serve immediately.